Miladiu/Honkai-Star-Rail-Dialogue-Skipper/README.md

 # Honkai-Star-Rail-Dialogue-Skipper

 A very simple AutoHotKey script to autoclick and skip dialogue, install AutoHotKey to run the code.
+Third-party software always comes with a risk of account suspension or ban.

 ![HSR Dialogue Skipper](HSR%20Dialogue%20Skipper.gif)

-- If script is still up, it means i wasn't banned for using it.
-Still, third-party software always comes with a risk of account suspension or ban.
+## Setup

 - Run autohotkey .ahk file as administrator otherwise it won't work in game.
 - The script is configured for a screen resolution of 1920x1080
 - The hotkey to activate the script is F12.